 - 5.1.
 As part of the development of the Scheme Network Rail undertook a series of consultation events to gauge opinion regarding the Scheme. - 5.2.
 A consultation strategy was developed to adhere to the statutory requirements from Rule 10(2) (d) of the Application Rules.
 It also helped to ensure that the consultation process was inclusive and effective, improving the acceptability of the proposals to be applied for within Scheme. - 5.3.
 Consultation was held with a number of stakeholder groups as set out below: - 5.3.1.
 Strategic stakeholders - 5.3.2.
 Statutory consultees - 5.3.3.
 Landowners and those with a legal interest in property - 5.3.4.
 Local access, user, and interest groups & the general public - 5.4.
-Two significant rounds of consultation were held in 2016 by Network Rail.
-A phase of consultation was undertaken by Bruton Knowles from January 2017 and meetings with landowners are ongoing. - 5.5.
-More specifically Landowners and other holders of property interests were contacted by Network Rail's consultants and Network Rail themselves. - 5.6.
+Two significant rounds of consultation were held in June 2016 and again in September /October 2016.
+These were supplemented by an information update in December 2016. - 5.5.
+More specifically Landowners and other holders of property interests were contacted by Network Rails consultants and Network Rail themselves. - 5.6.
 Network Rail has confirmed to me that all identified parties in the Book of Reference have been consulted prior to submission of the Order. - 5.7.
-The Scheme is unusual in that the compulsory powers in the Order are mostly related to rights rather than outright acquisition of land.
-Furthermore the rights sought on a permanent basis are predominantly public rights i.e. following completion of the Scheme works the Order will provide ongoing rights for the public to replace existing closed footpaths and similar routes. - 5.8.
-Network Rail is seeking compulsory acquisition powers in the Order (NR02) to enable Network Rail to secure, in a timely, efficient and economical manner, the land interests and rights which Network Rail have identified, following consultation, as being required for the delivery of the level crossing reduction scheme.
+The Scheme is unusual in that the compulsory powers in the TWAO are mostly related to rights rather than outright acquisition of land.
+Furthermore the rights sought on a permanent basis are predominantly public rights i.e. following completion of the scheme works the TWAO will provide ongoing rights for the public to replace existing closed footpaths and similar routes. - 5.8.
+Network Rail is seeking compulsory acquisition powers in the TWAO (NR02-ECC) to enable Network Rail to secure, in a timely, efficient and economical manner, the land interests and rights which Network Rail have identified, following consultation, as being required for the delivery of the level crossing reduction scheme.